gileanu/E-commerce-Admin/README.md

-# E-commerce Admin to use later for a fully working E-commerce Website
+# E-commerce Admin Project

+Backend dashboard for a full stack E-commerce Website using Next.js, React, Tailwind and Prisma<br>